 This policy also explains what types of personal information are gathered when you register for or attend online or blended learning courses, capacity development programmes, and other learning events, either offered exclusively by DiploFoundation, or in collaboration with other partners when the administrative aspects are handled by DiploFoundation.

-DiploFoundation operates from three offices:
+DiploFoundation operates from four offices:

 DiploFoundation also engages staff members based in other parts of the world.

 We collect personal data in a number of ways.
 The following describes what information is collected, and how it is used and stored.

 As an applicant or participant of any of our online or blended learning courses, capacity development programmes, or other learning events

 In order for you to apply and to take part in any of our courses, especially courses which are academically accredited, we require your personal data.
 We collect the data which you provide us when applying to study with DiploFoundation through the application form you complete and other enrolment documents you provide.
 We also collect other data which you add to your profile in our online classroom or on other platform/s which Diplo may use for the running of its courses.

 We may process your personal data because it is necessary for the performance of our contractual obligations to you or in order to take steps at your request prior to entering into a contract.

 The purposes for which we will use personal data (including sensitive personal data, and data related to your academic performance) are: